 Discover the Bergs Bazaar’s small boutique shops that offer a variety of items, including exclusive cosmetics and stunning clothing by local fashion designers; enjoy a bite to eat or a drink in one of the many restaurants or cafes; pamper yourself in a health and beauty salon; or simply take a relaxing stroll.

-The Bergs Bazaar also features the Hotel Bergs, a five-star member of the Small Luxury Hotels of the World association, as well as, contemporary office space and private rental apartments.
+The Bergs Bazaar also features the five-star Hotel Bergs, as well as, contemporary office space and private rental apartments.

 The making of the Bergs Bazaar

 At the end of the 19th century, this part of the city was an undeveloped peripheral neighbourhood.
 There even used to be a cabbage patch in the place where the Hotel Bergs is now stands – which is why the hotel has chosen a cabbage head as its logo.
 Back then, there were only three wooden houses in this area, two of which survived.
 One of these wooden buildings is nestled in the centre of the Bergs Bazaar and is home to the Inbalans wellness center.
 The other is located on Elizabetes street and is currently under renewed renovation.

 Between 1887 and 1900, the urban developer Kristaps Bergs built the first modern shopping centre in Riga – the Bergs Bazaar.
 An example of eclecticism, the Bergs Bazaar was designed by architect Konstantīns Pēkšēns, who took inspiration from Istanbul’s Grand Bazaar in designing the signature archways, as well, as the larger shopping passages then in vogue in the West and Saint Petersburg.